(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: What about what I saw in Engineering?

 T'POL: You ran the scans yourself.
 There is nothing unusual on board.
-You said

-return to your quarters, try to rest.
+Perhaps you should return to your quarters, try to rest.

 PHLOX: I need to finish my rounds.